William John Kennedy (photographer): Career

 Kennedy's life, work as well as his friendship with Andy Warhol and Robert Indiana was the subject of a documentary, Full Circle.
 His friendship with Warhol and Indiana is also featured in another documentary film titled Andy Warhol: A documentary.

 Personal life

-Kennedy is married.
-He is a native of Garden City, Long Island but now resides in Miami Beach, Florida.
+Kennedy was married.
+He was a native of Garden City, Long Island but later moved to Miami Beach, Florida.